Customer-Managed Deployment Guide

 Full infrastructure ownership for document programs where control, sovereignty, and auditability are non-negotiable.

-Summary: Customer-managed AWS deployment means FormKiQ runs entirely within your own AWS account — your data, your encryption keys, your IAM policies, and your operational boundary.
+Customer-managed AWS deployment means FormKiQ runs entirely within your own AWS account — your data, your encryption keys, your IAM policies, and your operational boundary.
 No shared infrastructure, no vendor access to production unless you explicitly grant it, and no dependency on a third-party cloud environment for the governance of your most sensitive documents.
 For organizations where the deployment model itself is a compliance requirement, this is the architecture that makes the rest of the governance story possible.

 Who it's for